I2Ireez/Jaiden/README.md

 Spotify stores liked albums outside of the "Liked Songs" playlist.
 This is the command to load your liked albums into YTMusic liked songs.

+### Subscribe to Your Followed Artists

+Run: `s2yt_load_liked_artists`

+This command will fetch all the artists you follow on Spotify and subscribe to their corresponding channels on YouTube Music.
+For each artist, it will search for the matching artist on YouTube Music, get their channel ID, and subscribe to them.

 ### List Your Playlists

 Run `s2yt_list_playlists`